lherna/spacex_flights/README.md

 ### Wordcloud

-The first thing done was to use the data and make a wordcloud using the description column.
+As mentioned previously, following from the launch progress, the next thing that came to mind was the exploration of the description column.
+Having some previous experience using the wordcloud package python has available, it was used to visualize the data available in the descriptions, specifically on the most relevant words that were used for the launches.

 <p align="center">
   <img src="https://github.com/lherna/spacex_flights/blob/main/images/spacex_wordcloud.png", title="spacex_wordcloud">
 </p>

+## Data Analysis